janfuhrer/it-security-docs/docs/themes/Ascon.md

 ---

 Ascon was Submitted on May 31, 2021 to NIST.
-It provides authenticated encryption wit associated data (AEAD) and hashing functionality.
-For full information see the [NIST Submission](https://ascon.iaik.tugraz.at/files/asconv12-nist.pdf)
+It provides authenticated encryption with associated data ([[Authenticated Encryption with Associated Data|AEAD]]) and hashing functionality.
+For full information see the [NIST Submission](https://ascon.iaik.tugraz.at/files/asconv12-nist.pdf).

 ## Functions